BitcoinDesign/Guide/guide/designing-products/why-design-for-bitcoin.md

 ## Build what you want

-bitcoin is permissionless; this means that there are no individual, corporate, or governmental gatekeepers deciding what’s allowed, so anything that you build has the potential to grow beyond what even the most well-funded can imagine.
+Bitcoin is permissionless; this means that there are no individual, corporate, or governmental gatekeepers deciding what’s allowed, so anything that you build has the potential to grow beyond what even the most well-funded can imagine.

 ## Blaze trails one pixel at a time